GiocomoLab/Sosa_et_al_2024/notebooks/Fig2_Ext2_identifyRewardRelative.md

 Once we start considering reward-relative cells, there can technically be  \
 some overlap with the other categories, so we exclude the reward-relative  \
 cells from those categories from further analysis.
 This is because reward-  \
-relative (RR) cells are not required to have "significant" spatial information  \
+relative (RR) cells are not required to have "significant" spatial information (SI)  \
 both before and after the reward switch, as we found that was unneccesarily  \
 restrictive (but note, requiring sig.
 SI before and after did not qualitatively  \
 change the main results, just reduced the number of cells considered).
 In addition,  \